If you are down with sore throat, you are not alone as hundreds of thousands of patients visit their doctors every day for this common symptom.

 Fungi is another common cause of sore throat.
 Doctors call this oesophageal candidiasis or oesophageal thrush.
 You are likely to get this condition when you are on some medications or have some conditions which reduce your immunity or number of healthy bacteria in your throat.

-Therefore, steroids, overuse of antibiotics, chemotherapy for cancer, HIV, and cancer are all risk factors of a fungal sore throat.
+Therefore, legal steroids, overuse of antibiotics, chemotherapy for cancer, HIV, and cancer are all risk factors of a fungal sore throat.

 How do Doctors Cure Sore Throat?